H. Alan Scott

 Read more of H. Alan Scott's work.

 Aliza Rosen (Director/Producer) is a television and film producer based in Los Angeles.
-She is currently Senior Vice President of Development of documentaries for MAK Pictures based out of Los Angeles.
-She is a Co-Creator and Executive Producer on the investigative docuseries Case Of: Jon Benet Ramsey (6x60) which premiered to record ratings on CBS in 2016.
+She is a Co-Creator and Executive Producer of the investigative docu-series Case Of: Jon Benet Ramsey (6x60) which premiered to record ratings on CBS in 2016.
 The second season, documenting Casey Anthony, aired on Oxygen in March 2018.
+She is a consulting producer on Oxygen’s premium documentary series Dirty John: The Dirty Truth which aired in January 2019.
+Latter Day Jew is Aliza’s feature directorial debut.

 For seven years, Aliza was Executive Vice President of Development for Philadelphia based S3 Productions, taking it from an empty slate to a well established production company.
 She created and sold many series, pilots and presentations in every genre of non-scripted television including non-scripted series: Farm Kings, Curvy Girls, Hollywood Hi- Tech, Married in NYC, The Last Goodbye, Killer Profile and American Roadhouse.